1. Introduction

 - The

-attribute takes the empty string in addition to a valid language identifier, just likexml:lang
+langattribute takes the empty string in addition to a valid language identifier, just likexml:langdoes in XML.

 3. Language